Wildfire Preparedness

-Have you ever heard the term “One-Shot”?
-It is a crucial operating mode that the PUD uses to help prevent wildland fires in our county.
+"Fire-Safe" mode is a crucial operating mode that the PUD uses to help prevent wildland fires in our county.

 For example, when a fault occurs such as a tree falling into a line, the breaker, which is a safety mechanism, shuts the power off.
 In normal operations, the breaker waits for a fixed amount of time and turns the power back on.
 If the tree is still in the line, the breaker shuts the power off again, waits the fixed amount of time, and turns back on.
 If the tree is still there on the third attempt, it is considered a permanent fault and the power remains off.
 At this point, we will call out a line crew to remove the tree and restore power to our customers.

 A fault could also occur when a limb falls into the line.
 The same operation happens, except that there is a strong possibility that the limb falls off of the line after the first fault.
 In normal operations, power would remain on after the second attempt because the breaker no longer detected a fault and customers would only see a very short (several second) power outage.
-In one-shot mode, however, the power stays off after the first fault to decrease the chance that additional sparks may be created by turning the power back on.
+In fire-safe mode, however, the power stays off after the first fault to decrease the chance that additional sparks may be created by turning the power back on.
 The result is that power outages are more likely, but the threat of wildland fire is reduced.

 Managing Trees & Brush